constgen/neutrino-preset-koa/README.md

 - Automatically discovers free HTTP port to run a server
 - Graceful server shutdown
 - Easily extensible to customize your project as needed
+- Shows PID (Process ID) in console
+- Sets a NodeJS process name to a project name (only Linux and MacOS).
+So can be easily foud with `ps x | grep myname`

 ## Requirements